manojkarthick/pqrs/README.md

 ### Subcommand: cat

+Prints the contents of the given files and folders.
+Recursively traverses and prints all the files if the input is a directory.
-Prints the contents of the parquet file in a json-like or json format.
-Use `--json` for JSON output.
+Supports json-like, json or CSV format.
+Use `--json` for JSON output and `--csv` for CSV output.

 ```
 ❯ pqrs cat data/cities.parquet